-- 1. The employee undergoes evaluation by a Substance Abuse Professional (SAP) recommended by the MRO. - 2.
-The employee undergoes a return-to-duty test with a result of less than 0.02 BAC or negative for controlled substances. - 3.
-If a rehabilitation program is prescribed, the employee is re- evaluated by the SAP to determine compliance with the prescribed program. - 4.
-The employee is subject to a minimum of six (6) unannounced follow-up tests over the following twelve (12) months. - B) Consequences of an Alcohol Test of 0.02 BAC or greater but less than 0.04.
+- 1. The employee undergoes a return-to-duty test with a result of less than 0.02 BAC or negative for controlled substances. - 2.
+If a rehabilitation program is prescribed, the employee is re- evaluated by the SAP to determine compliance with the prescribed program. - 3.
+The employee is subject to a minimum of six (6) unannounced followup tests over the following twelve (12) months. - B) Consequences of an Alcohol Test of 0.02 BAC or greater but less than 0.04.

 An employee whose test results for alcohol is 0.02 BAC or greater, but less than 0.04 will be removed from, and cannot be returned to a safety-sensitive function until the start of the next regularly scheduled duty period, but not less than twenty-four (24) hours following administration of the test.
-The employee will be placed on unpaid suspension from the time the test results are received until the time he/she is returned to a safety-sensitive function.
+The employee will be placed on unpaid suspension from the time the test results are received until the time they are returned to a safety-sensitive function.